planetscale/docs/content/docs/replicas.md

 #Replicas

-This document describes the basic concept of replicas in the PlanetScale CNDb context.
+This document describes the basic concept of replicas in the PlanetScaleDB context.

 ## What is a replica?